HanSunUCLA/Machine_Learning_Review/ML_Review.md

 **Gradient vanishing and exploding**: the chain rule of gradient descent over deep neural networks requires that the outputs of all previous layers (output of activation function) multiply to passing gradient which leads to gradient vanishing and gradient exploding.

 **Batch normalization**: it essentially reduces internal covariance shifts.
-It is used to normalize the layer output at batch level (typically before nonlinear activation function such as Relu to avoid distribution change).
+It is used to normalize the layer output at batch level (typically before nonlinear activation function such as ReLU to avoid distribution change).
 It makes 1) model less sensitive to initial weights; 2) make the model landscape much smoother so large learning rate can be adopted; 3) it also helps with gradient vanishing as it normalizes the output such for sigmoid activation function to avoid small derivatives.
 It should not be used with drop-out.
 In training, batch normalization is calculated using the mini-batch while in testing it is based on population (taken from training).

+**Layer normalization**: input values of all neurons in the same layer are normalized for each data sample.
+It works better in RNN compared to batch normalization but is not good in CNN or fully connected layers.

 **Activation function**: the **ReLU** , $f(z)=\max(0, z)$ is a best choice for activation function as it is easy to compute and does not saturate because $\lim_{z\rightarrow}f(z)=+\infin$ instead of 1 as compared to the sigmoid function; it also avoids gradient vanishing and exploding as the derivative of it is a constant and its output is not saturated (thus no small multiplier).
 The downside is so-called **dying ReLU** due to the output is always zero for negative inputs.
 Solution is **leakyReLU**, $f(z)=max(\alpha z, z)$.
 The essential idea of those nonlinear activation functions is that they create complex mappings between input and output.